bkataru/bkataru/README.md

 I'm currently hacking on an intersection of:

 - rust, zig, and the ideas behind modern day systems programming
-- building low-overhead, safe, high performance systems for AI inference, media processing, and computational physics.
+- building low overhead, safe, high performance systems for AI inference, media processing, and computational physics.

 I started writing code and tinkering with systems as a hobby over a decade ago, beginning my career as a scripter/modder for the GTA series of video games.
-These days, I spend my time recreationally hopping between
+If I'm not upto something, I usually spend my time recreationally learning about and hopping between

 - quantum information & computing
 - numerical methods & analysis